 - Suppose 100 000 DAU

 - 14 days * 6 release/year * 100 000 * $0.05 = $420 000/year/app more to your top line.

 Time-to-market is improved with integrated development and testing process.
-This is the case for all software development, but in mobile app dev it is the only way to do development efficiently.
-There is a huge number of end user platforms (ie. devices), that your apps should support and ever increasing complexity in apps that need to be tested on those end user devices in every release.
-In Enterprise apps world, bring your own device policies (BYOD) create the same need for organisations’ internal apps.
-In large organisations, there are easily 30-50 different devices from tablets to smartphones to be supported and tested with every release.
-At Enterprises, daily volumes are naturally lower, but value per mobile user is much higher than with consumer facing apps & games.
+This is the case for all software development, but in mobile app dev, it is the only way to do development efficiently.
+There is a huge number of end-user platforms (ie. devices), that your apps should support an ever-increasing complexity in apps that need to be tested on those end-user devices in every release.
+In Enterprise apps world, bring your own device policies (BYOD) create the same need for organizations’ internal apps.
+In large organizations, there are easily 30-50 different devices from tablets to smartphones to be supported and tested with every release.
+At Enterprises, daily volumes are naturally lower, but value per mobile user is much higher than with consumer-facing apps & games.

 Faster time-to-market also keeps your competition at bay.
 They will not get a chance to promote their offerings over yours, which is always a danger when your releases start to slip.
 You can release more often with more confidence in the quality of your releases.

 Learn major cost drivers in mobile testing and how to leverage test automation to improve the ROI.Download